NRI Banking Services

 • Proceeds from the sale of assets.

-• Investment proceeds from the investment that has been made using funds from the NRO account, like FDs or other schemes.
+• Investment proceeds from investments made with funds from the NRO account, such as fixed deposits or other schemes.

 Documents Required to Open an NRI Account

-Like any other document, you will need to provide documents to open an NRI account in India.
-Below is a list of he documents you need and to whom those documents must be attested by.
+As with any other account, you will need to provide the required documents to open an NRI account in India.
+Below is a list of the documents you need and to whom those documents must be attested by.

-• ID Proof: Valid copy of passport, a Copy of Permanent Account Number, and if you do not have a Permanent Account Number, you can submit a copy of Form 60.
+• ID Proof: Valid copy of passport, copy of Permanent Account Number (PAN).
+If you do not have a PAN, you can submit a copy of Form 60.

 • Proof of Your NRI Status: Copy of a valid visa, resident card, or work permit.

-• Address Proof: For this, an NRI can use a passport, a permanent driving license, or a voter's identity card.
+• Address Proof: Passport, permanent driving license, or voter identity card.

 • Recent Passport-sized Photographs.

-• Proof of Indian Origin: If an NRI has an Indian origin, they must provide either an OCI card or a PIO card.
+• Proof of Indian Origin: If an NRI has Indian origin, they must provide either an OCI (Overseas Citizen of India) card or a PIO (Person of Indian Origin) card.

 How to Open an NRI Account

-As it is said, no one size fits all.
+As they say, no one size fits all.
 The same applies to an NRI bank account.
-Depending on your financial needs and income sources, you need to choose whether an NRI account is ideal for you.
-However, if you are both the NRI account, which is NRE and NRO, you can do that as well.
-Ultimately, the choice depends on the person holding the account.
+Depending on your financial needs and income sources, you need to choose whether an NRE or NRO account is ideal for you.
+However, you can open both NRE and NRO accounts.
+Ultimately, the choice is up to the account holder.

 However, one thing that is guaranteed is a seamless process of opening an NRI account.
-Yes, Savetaxs has been helping NRIs for over two decades in opening NRI accounts, whether NRE or NRO.
-Our experts bring over 30 years of experience to the table, ensuring you can count on us to open your account with utmost precision, while adhering to all regulations set by FEMA and the RBI.
+Yes, SaveTaxS has been helping NRIs open NRI accounts for over two decades, whether NRE or NRO.
+Our experts bring over 30 years of experience to the table, ensuring you can count on us to open your account with the utmost precision while adhering to all FEMA and RBI regulations.

-Savetaxs has ties with the top leading and trusted banks in India; hence, your account opening application will be processed without any hassle.
+Savetaxs has ties with leading, trusted banks in India; hence, your account-opening application will be processed without any hassle.

 Note: This guide is for informational purposes only.
 The views expressed in this guide are personal and do not constitute the views of Savetaxs.
 Savetaxs or the author will not be responsible for any direct or indirect loss incurred by the reader for taking any decision based on the information or the contents.
 It is advisable to consult with either a Chartered Accountant (CA) or a professional Company Secretary (CS) from the Savetaxs team, as they are familiar with the current regulations and help you make accurate decisions and maintain accuracy throughout the whole process.